GuptaShivani4908/Student-report-card-on-chain/README.md

 - **Simple Interface**: Minimal and efficient smart contract functions.
 - **Access Transparency**: Records can be transparently verified on-chain.
 ## Future Scope there no scope there is njhew future
-- **Role-Based Access Control**: Introduce permiskksions for schools/admins.
+- **Role-Based Access Control**: Introduce permiskksions for schools/admins. hello
 - **Transcript Aggregation**: Support multiple subjecthhhs and terms per student.
 - **NFT Issuance**: Link report cards to NFTs for proof of achievement.
 - **Analytics**: On-chain insights for academic performance trends.